-CQ DX for an SWL
+CQ DX for a SWL

 The MUF and its impact on DX transmissions (II)

-One of the most important parameter to take into account when speaking about long distance transmissions, but even for regional QSOs, is the Maximum Usable Frequency, the MUF, the critical frequency that is reflected from the F2-layer at a distance of 3000 km from the transmitter by a single hop refraction.
-This a median value, what means that it is generally valid (or the circuit open) 50% of the time, or 15 days per month.
+It is a median value, what means that it is generally valid (or the circuit open) 50% of the time, or 15 days per month.
 But 50% also means that a particular day this upper frequency can be close (0%) or wide open (100%), this is thus 50-50... one day it's good, another day it's no more, and nobody can tell you what day of this month will match to the MUF.
-The MUF depends first of all on the solar activity characterized through the solar flux index, SFI, which is correlated with the smoothed sunspot number, SSN.

 For short, to understand how this critical frequency affects your ability to hear DX stations, I suggest you to test various setup in the very simple propagation prediction program HFProp written by G4ILO.
 Then you will quickly understand what's the matter with the MUF according to the time of the day, the value you give to SFI (or SSN), and in a lesser extent to Ap and Kp indices that affect high latitude propagation.
 Of course, you can use other propagation programs, all providing a MUF forecast, the most complete and accurate showing the MUF status at earth scale in high resolution (e.g. DXAtlas or GeoAlert-Extreme Wizard 3 that deserves your attention).

 On frequencies from 14 MHz and up, the solar flux must reach high values to establish very long distance communications with ease.
-If equatorial regions display a MUF over 30 MHz like during the period of maximum solar activity, you have chance to work some scarce DX entities whatever the band.
-On the contrary, when the same regions display a MUF less than 14 MHz or so like during the period of minimum of the solar activity, if you want to hear far DX stations it is better to work at night on 7 MHz and down.
+If equatorial regions display a MUF over 30 MHz like during the period of maximum solar activity, you have chance to work or hear some scarce DX entities whatever the band.
+On the contrary, when the same regions display a MUF lower than 14 MHz or so like during the period of minimum of the solar activity, if you want to hear far DX stations it is better to work at night on 7 MHz and down.

 Propagation forecasts calculated with G4ILO's HFProp during the minimum of the solar activity on March 1, 2006 (SFI 72, SSN 10).
 At left the poor propagation conditions expected on the 15-meter band.
 Indeed, the MUF over Panama is not higher than 17.3 MHz, less than half of what it was during the maximum of the solar activity.
 In such circumstances only low bands (1.8-7 MHz) remain open, mainly at night as displayed at right showing the forecast for the 40-meter band with, superimposed, the MUF/LUF chart for Central Africa (XT).
 Note that the 20 meter band is generally open all through the sun cycle, even if we experiment more noise, degradations and a band closing earlier in the afternoon during the quiet periods of its cycle.

-Seeing all these maps, it is clear that pick up DX stations is also a question of smart, for example taking advantage of propagation forecasts and checking band scope, and surely not a question of chance.
 First thing to remember, propagation turns clockwise from Japan to United States via Africa to end in the Pacific ocean in respect with the Sun position.
 If you take advantage of this simple rule you will understand how work 50% of the amateur traffic and how to listen such or such DX.
 The remaining 50% concern propagation conditions, the impact of solar and geomagnetic activities on the status of the ionosphere.

 Working with beacons

-Another efficient way to appreciate the propagation is to listen a few minutes beacons.
-The ones that interest us are stations using omnidirectional antennas.
-They are transmitting on 14.100, 18.110, 21.150, 24.930 and 28.200 MHz.
-On each of these frequencies, during three minutes and without interruption 18 stations of the NCDXF/IARU Beacon Network spread all over the world (4U, VE, W6, KH, ZL, VK, JA, RR, VR, 4S, ZS, 5Z, 4X, OH, CZ, LU, OA, and YV, cfr the link) transmit during 10 seconds their call sign in CW at 22 wpm at four power level decreasing gradually from 100 watts to 10 watts, 1 watt and 0.1 watt.
+On each of these frequencies, during three minutes and without interruption 18 stations of the NCDXF/IARU Beacon Network spread all over the world (4U, VE, W6, KH, ZL, VK, JA, RR, VR, 4S, ZS, 5Z, 4X, OH, CZ, LU, OA, and YV, cf. the link) transmit during 10 seconds their call sign in CW at 22 wpm at four power level decreasing gradually from 100 watts to 10 watts, 1 watt and 0.1 watt.
 Their signals are synchronized with GOS time signals.
 Every 10 seconds, the next beacon listed starts emitting while previously transmitting beacons setup up one bands (from 20m to 17m, etc).
 After 50 seconds of transmitting, a beacon has cycled through all five bands, and remains silent for 130 seconds.
-At multiples of 3 minutes past the hour, all 18 stations have completed the 20m transmission and 4U1UN starts another cycle.
+At multiples of 3 minutes past the hour, all 18 stations have completed the 20-m transmission and 4U1UN starts another cycle.

 Parallel to beacons, you can also listen to AM broadcasters.
 For long distance propagation they all use the F2-layer.
 In using a database of AM emitters (e.g. the Klingenfuss CD-ROM) and searching for the strongest of them in different DX countries you can also get a good status of propagation conditions.